guardian/security-hq/hq/markdown/snyk.md

 The `.snyk` file can then be added to the repository and the build should continue.

-__However, for public repositories, this would mean that the vulnerability is effectively advertised right in the project!
-This is therefore not an acceptable approach for public repositories.__
+__This would mean that a vulnerability is openly declared in the root of the project, which may not be considered appropriate for public repositories.__

 When an exemption expires, the build will start to fail again (see Reviewing Expired Exemptions below).
 If a review still finds no mitigation available, then it is trivial to extend by changing the date and committing.